microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event-delta.md

 You can get specific types of these incremental changes in the events in all the calendars of a mailbox or in a specific calendar, or in an event collection of a **calendarView** (range of events defined by start and end dates) of a calendar.
 The calendar can be the default calendar or some other specified calendar of the user's.
 In the case of getting incremental changes on **calendarView**, the calendar can be a group calendar as well.

-Typically, synchronizing a **calendarView** in a local store entails a round of multiple **delta** function calls bound by the date range of the **calendarView**.
-The initial call is a full synchronization for that date range, and every subsequent **delta** call in the same round gets the incremental changes (additions, deletions, or updates).
-This allows you to maintain and synchronize a local store of a user's events in the primary calendar, without having to fetch all the events of that calendar from the server every time.
+Typically, synchronizing events in a calendar or **calendarView** in a local store entails a round of multiple **delta** function calls.
+The initial call is a full synchronization, and every subsequent **delta** call in the same round gets the incremental changes (additions, deletions, or updates).
+This allows you to maintain and synchronize a local store of events in the specified calendar, without having to fetch all the events of that calendar from the server every time.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).